hapax/hapax.github.io/assets/qgrav.md

    We can imagine sitting in this non-fluctuating part with a fishing rod with electron-detector lure, which I dangle near the point
    $P$.
 The end of the fishing rod will fluctuate in position, but because I sit somewhere stable, the whole procedure is well-defined.
+   (There are other non-local observables.
+These fishing-rod measurements are called *dressed observables* in the literature.)
 3. *Emergent spacetime.*

 #### Further reading